 INTRODUCTION

 Hyacinth bean (Lablab purpure- us) under the family Fabaceae is an important winter vegetable in Bangla- desh.
 The crop has a high nutritive value and is popular among people.
-Scanty of suitable varieties as well as incidence of pest and disease are the major yield limiting factors of hya- cinth bean in Bangladesh.
+Scanty of suitable varieties, incidence of pest and disease are the major yield limiting factors of hya- cinth bean in Bangladesh.
 Moreover, many biotic and abiotic stresses are affecting the crop continuously due to ongoing changes in temperatures and

 precipitation.
 Screening and identi- fication of resistant germplasm is fundamental and continuous process for sustainable production (Tanksley and Mc Couch, 1997).
-However, con- siderable variations noticed in hya- cinth bean genotypes of Bangladesh need to accumulate in the gene bank for characterization and utilization to alleviate all kinds of stresses.
-To im- prove hyacinth bean, Plant Genetic Resource Centre (PGRC), Bangladesh Agricultural Research Institute (BARI) collected germplasm of 484
+However, con- siderable variations noticed in hya- cinth bean genotypes in Bangladesh need to accumulate in the gene bank for characterization and utilization to alleviate various kinds of stresses.
+To improve hyacinth bean, Plant Genetic Resource Centre (PGRC), Bangladesh Agricultural Research Institute (BARI) collected germplasm of 484

 country bean from home and abroad (Islam et al., 2002 and 2004).
-Redun- dant and duplicate accessions within the collection cause difficulty in man- agement and utilization of genetic materials.
-Use of subset, termed as core collection, increases the effi- ciency of describing and utilization of collection (Frankel and Brown, 1984; Brown, 1989; 1995).
-Therefore, the study was undertaken to characterize the bean germplasm and forming a core subset for effective utilization and conser-vation.
+Despite this huge number Redundant and duplicate accessions within the collection may cause difficulty in management and utilization of genetic materials.
+In such case, use of subset, termed as core collection, increases the efficiency of describing and utilization of collection (Frankel and Brown, 1984; Brown, 1989; 1995).
+Therefore, the study was undertaken to characterize the bean germplasm and forming a core subset for effective utilization and conservation.

 MATERIALS AND METHOD